 This VIEWP describes the procedures to be used during the VIE, which will include collection of indoor air samples to determine effectiveness of the vapor barrier membrane installed below the new building slab which prevents any contaminated vapors from entering the Site buildings (three total).
-The results of the VIE will be documented in a VIE Report, which will evaluate Site-specific data via the New York State Department of Health (NYSDOH) Decision Matrices to determine whether actions are necessary to address potential exposure to soil vapor intrusion into the new buildings.
-All work will be completed in accordance with this VIEWP, and the Health and Safety Plan (HASP) included as Appendix A.
+The results of the VIE will be documented in a VIE Report, which will evaluate Site-specific data in accordance with the New York State Department of Health (NYSDOH) Soi Vapor Intrusion (SVI) Guidance and Decision Matrices to determine whether actions are necessary to address potential exposure to soil vapor intrusion into the new buildings.
+All work will be completed in accordance with this VIEWP, and the Health and Safety Plan (HASP) included as Appendix B.